 The purpose of this activity is to see that we are all beggars.

 Supplies:

 White board Ask the campers to think about people they know.
 Do any seem helpless?
 There might be a kid at school who no one likes who wants some friends.
 There might be a friend whose parents are divorced and he or she wishes to be part of what the world considers a "normal" or "typical" family.
 They might know someone who did not make the baseball team or lost a big game.
 Any of these things can make someone feel helpless.
-List these on the whiteboard for kids to reference later in the lesson.
+List these on the whiteboard for kids to reference later on in the lesson.
 Tie It Together We have all had times when we were sad because we did not have something that we thought we needed to be happy.
 There might have been things that you wished you had, but you could not get it.
 We can probably all come up with something right now that we think would make us happier if we had it.
 We are like the beggar, wishing for something of small value when we really need something of much greater value.
 What really makes the beggar in our story, and all of us, helpless?
 (Allow responses.)
 He is a sinner, and he needs Jesus.
-Let's see how Peter and John respond to this beggar.
-Act It Out

-The purpose is for the campers to better understand the story.
-Supplies:

-Acts 3:3-10 passage below 3 volunteers to play Peter, John, Lame beggar Ask for three volunteers to act out the story.
-Repeat if desired, so other campers can have a chance to act it out.
-Passage: Acts 3:3-10 3 When he saw Peter and John about to enter, he asked them for some money.
-4 Peter and John looked at him intently, and Peter said, "Look at us!"
-5 The lame man looked at them eagerly, expecting a gift.
-6 But Peter said, "I don't have any money for you.
+Let's continue reading the Bible to see how Peter and John respond to this beggar.
+Acts 3:3-6 3 When he saw Peter and John about to enter, he asked them for some money.
+4 Peter and John looked at him intently, and Peter said, "Look at us!"5 The lame man looked at them eagerly, expecting some money.
+6 But Peter said, "I don't have any silver or gold for you.
 But I'll give you what I have.
-In the name of Jesus Christ of Nazareth, get up and walk!"
-7 Then Peter took the lame man by the right hand and helped him up.
-And as he did, the man's feet and ankle bones were healed and strengthened.
-8 He jumped up, stood on his feet, and began to walk!
-Then, walking, leaping, and praising God, he went into the Temple with them.
-9 All the people saw him walking and heard him praising God.
-10 When they realized he was the lame beggar they had seen so often at the Beautiful Gate, they were absolutely astounded!
-Tie It Together What was the beggar asking for?
+In the name of Jesus Christ the Nazarene, get up and walk!"
+What was the beggar asking for?
 (Allow responses.)
 The beggar was asking for money.
+Why?
+(Allow responses.)
 He thought money was what he needed the most to make his life happy and worth something.
+Do you think he was right?
+(Allow responses.)
 Peter and John knew that he did not need money.
+What do you think he needed MORE THAN money?
+(Allow responses.)
 He needed the power of Jesus to change his life.
 Without Jesus, he was completely helpless.
-God used Peter and John to heal this man.
-Jesus changed his life.
-We are all like this beggar.
-We are helpless without Jesus.
-Jesus offers us something far better than anything this world offers: redemption and new life.
-How did the beggar respond to Peter and John healing him?
+He would remain a beggar, living each day asking for money.
+How do you think Peter and John responded to him?
 (Allow responses.)
+Let's read more scripture to find out.
+Acts 3:7 7 Then Peter took the lame man by the right hand and helped him up.
+And as he did, the man's feet and ankles were instantly healed and strengthened.
+What did Peter and John do for the beggar?
+(Allow responses.)
+God used Peter and John to heal this man, through the power of Jesus' name.
+Jesus changed the beggar's life.
+Jesus did something for the beggar that he could not receive anywhere else.
+He was helpless without Jesus.
+How are we like this beggar?
+(Allow responses.)
+We are also helpless without Jesus.
+There are things in this world that we think are what we need to get out of our helplessness.
+The beggar thought he needed money, but Jesus had something better to give him.
+Jesus has something better to give us too: new life in Him.
+Beggar's Salvation

-He got up and praised God, all throughout the Temple.
-This is how we should respond to the power of God at work.
-We should worship and praise Him.
-We were created to glorify God.
-Others can see and be amazed at God's power through our lives when we live to glorify God.
-Beggar's Salvation The purpose of this activity is to see that we are all beggars that are offered exactly what we need in Jesus.
+The purpose of this activity is to see that we are all beggars that are offered exactly what we need in Jesus.
 Supplies: